 Including our elected representativesLet's Remind Them

-Whether your ancestors were the First Peoples who trekked over the Bering Strait, were stolen from their homes and brought forcibly by slave ship*, or arrived on the Mayflower–they got here.
+Whether your ancestors were the First Peoples who trekked over the Bering Strait, (and whose home was stolen from them), or were stolen from their homes and brought forcibly by slave ship*, or arrived on the Mayflower–they got here.
 Whether they crossed the Atlantic on the SS Lombardia, or the Hamburg-Amerika Line or came from Asia on the Pacific Mail Steamship—they got here.
 Whether you just landed at JFK on Emirates Flight No. EK203, crossed our northern border from Canada, or came over our southern border from Latin America–you got here.
 Whether you or your family fled war, famine or genocide—or whether you emigrated for opportunity, education or love (lucky you!)—you got here.
 And since we’re all here, let’s shout out about our shared diversity as we embrace our newest Americans.

 Let’s remind our elected representatives with a simple postcard, that their ancestors, too, were born in other countries.
 Here’s how, just follow the steps below.